Lateral Flow Testing

 Since rapid testing was introduced, over 120,000 positive cases that would not have been found otherwise have already been identified by LFDs, enabling them and their contacts to isolate and help break the chain of transmission.
 It’s working!

-Who is eligible for twice-weekly rapid coronavirus tests?
+Who is eligible for free rapid lateral flow tests?

-Everyone in England who does not have coronavirus symptoms will be able to access free, regular, rapid LFDs for themselves and their families to use twice a week, in line with clinical guidance.
+Everyone in England who does not have coronavirus symptoms will be able to access free, regular, rapid LFDs for themselves and their families.
 Find out how to get your tests here.
-The government is encouraging everyone to take regular tests to help:
+The government is encouraging everyone to take daily lateral flow tests if your are identified as a close contact of a confirmed Covid-19 case and regular tests on days when you are more likely to catch or spread Covid-19 to help:

 - prevent outbreaks